It takes only a few clicks to set up a Shopify store, but it’s the Shopify pricing that people lose sleep over.

 Similarly, the more you pay for Shopify, the more locations you can use.

-Your locations can be any place where you manage or stock inventory, e.g., retail stores, warehouses, pop-ups, or dropshippers.
-It can be a physical place or an app.
+Your locations can be any place where you sell products, ship orders, manage or stock inventory, e.g., retail stores, warehouses, pop-ups, or dropshippers.
+They help the system to know where products are.
+It’s especially useful for in-store pickup or local delivery.

 Shopify shipping is available on all plans but there’s a catch.
 You can use it only for orders shipped from the United States, Canada, and Australia.